Ian Mason (cricketer)

 Ian Robert Mason (14 April 1942 – 18 July 2017) was a New Zealand cricketer who played six first-class matches between 1960 and 1966.

-He represented Wellington in the Plunket Shield.
+Born in Wellington, Mason represented Wellington in the Plunket Shield.
+He also captained the New Zealand Under-23 cricket team in their annual first-class match in March 1964.

-He and his wife Jane had four children, Dr Diana Amundsen was the eldest, followed by Paul Mason, Carolyn Mortland and Sonia Minnaar.
+Mason and his wife Jane had four children: Dr Diana Amundsen was the eldest, followed by Paul Mason, Carolyn Mortland and Sonia Minnaar.
 He died in Tauranga on 18 July 2017.